April 20, 2026

 Can You Get Fired for Suing Your Employer in California?

-It is one of the most common questions we hear at Frontier Law Center.
-Fortunately, California employment law explicitly protects you from this kind of retaliation.
-This guide explains what that protection looks like and, most importantly, what to do if your company tries to push back.
+That fear is one of the most common things we hear at Frontier Law Center, and it makes complete sense.
+Taking legal action against an employer takes real courage.
+The last thing you want is to lose your income in the process.
+Fortunately, California employment law is built to protect you in exactly this situation.
+This guide explains how those protections work and what to do if your company tries to push back.

 An employee walks away from an office after being fired for suing their employer in California